 Can I get one-on-one tutoring?

 That’s up to you.
-We don’t normally tell instructors when a student visits the Academic Center, but if you’d like your instructor to know that you had a tutoring session, just let your tutor know and together you can write a summary of your appointment to be emailed to your instructor.
+If you’d like your instructor to know that you had a tutoring session, just let your tutor know.
+Together, you can write a summary of your appointment to be emailed to your instructor.
 Instructors will not receive reports on your tutoring sessions without your permission.

 Where can I find a quiet place to study?